BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

-# xGen IDT ssDNA & Low-Input DNA Library Prep
+# xGen IDT ssDNA & Low-Input DNA Library Prep High-Throughput Protocol

 **Objective**: To prepare a viral metagenome or any other sample type that will utilize the xGen IDT ssDNA & Low-Input DNA Library Prep for short-read sequencing on an Illumina platform.

-**This is a very long protocol and mistakes can be very easily made.
-Please read the protocol in its entirety before proceeding as there are many important details that may be overlooked!**
+**This is a very long protocol, and mistakes can be very easily made.
+Please read the protocol in its entirety before proceeding, as many important details may be overlooked!**

 ## Contents:
 - [Intended Use](#intended-use)